shellytalis/policy-model-tutorial/textAssets.md

 **Pay Attention**, the first language that is added to the map _TextAssets_ is the **default** language.
 That means it's the language of the interview when it starts.
 In addition, the conclusions at the end of the interview will be downloaded in this language.

+---

 ### The attributes are:

 * 1 - languages - describes the content of the options in the languages menu.

-* 2 - welcome - describes the content of the title on the welcome page
+* 2 - welcome^^ - describes the content of the title on the welcome page

 * 3 - start_interview - describes the content of the button

 * 4 - start - describes the content of the button

-* 5 - enter_answer - describes the content of the placeholder of the input
+* 5 - enter_answer^^ - describes the content of the placeholder of the input

-* 6 - show_transcript - describes the content of the button
+* 6 - show_transcript^ - describes the content of the button

-* 7 - hide_transcript - describes the content of the button
+* 7 - hide_transcript^ - describes the content of the button

-* 8 - question - describes the content in the transcript
+* 8 - question^ - describes the content in the transcript

-* 9 - your_answer - describes the content in the transcript
+* 9 - your_answer^ - describes the content in the transcript

 * 10 - revisit - describes the content of the button